John de Gournay III (fl. c. 1300–1353)

 - Presented to the living of Harpley in 1332 — the very year he succeeded.
 As lord of Harpley, John III immediately exercised one of the most tangible symbols of manorial authority: the right of advowson, the presentation of a new incumbent to the church living.
 In 1332 he presented to the church of Harpley, the same living his uncle had held as Rector.
 6

 - His wife Jane de Lexham is named and dated — unusually precise for this generation.
-The DG pedigree records that Jane was the daughter of Edmund de Lexham and that she married John "before 1324, or in that year."
+Genealogist Daniel Gurney's pedigree records that Jane was the daughter of Edmund de Lexham and that she married John "before 1324, or in that year."
 This is one of the earliest marriage dates in the junior Norfolk branch with a named wife and an approximate date — a mark of how the documentary record begins to thicken in the 14th century.
 7

 Children